← All Inside Large Language Models modules

 This activity needs JavaScript.

-One-sentence summary: a language model predicts the next token from the text so far — it estimates \( P(\text{next} \mid \text{context}) \), the simplest version just counts which word follows which, and text is generated by sampling that distribution one token at a time.
+Summary: a language model predicts the next token from the preceding context — formally, it estimates \( P(\text{next} \mid \text{context}) \).
+The simplest variant estimates this distribution by counting, and text is generated by iteratively sampling from the resulting distribution.

 Next: Tokens & Embeddings →